 Examples of prices at UK IVF clinics

 Please note that these treatments and prices are average samples only to give a flavour of costs.
-Treatments and costs will vary from clinic to clinic so it’s important you do your own research using the clinics’ websites and open events:
+Treatments and costs will vary from clinic to clinic.
+Therefore, it’s important you do your own research using the clinics’ websites and open events:

 Initial consultation £190

 Counselling service for first two sessions No charge (if required)